Mehieddine44/Gesture-controlled-system-using-RCNN/README.md

 # Gesture-controlled-system-using-RCNN

-- This project is a humble approach to attempt to control operating systems using convolutional neural networks.
+- This project is an attempt to control operating systems using convolutional neural networks.
 To acheive this goal, I used Tensorflows's object detection API which provides pre trained models from which you can select one to perform transfer learning on.
 I trained an RCNN model to detect human fingers in a live video feed from the front camera of my device.
 Then mapped the coordinates of the detected finger to control the mouse on my